themeblvd/theme-blvd-string-swap/readme.txt

 Within the Theme Blvd framework, *most* strings that appear on the frontend of your site come from a single array that we've placed a filter on.
 This means that from your own child theme or plugin, you could easily change any one of these text strings.

-After you install this plugin, you can then go to *Tools > TB String Swap* in your WordPress admin panel and change any of these text strings through the user-friendly interface, opposed to ever editing any code.
+After you install this plugin, you can then go to *Appearance > Theme Text Strings* in your WordPress admin panel and change any of these text strings through the user-friendly interface, opposed to ever editing any code.

 == Installation ==

 1. Upload `theme-blvd-string-swap` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to *Tools > TB String Swap* to use.
+3. Go to *Appearance > Text Strings* to use.

 == Screenshots ==

-1. Admin interface for plugin under *Tools > TB String Swap*.
+1. Admin interface for plugin under *Appearance > Theme Text Strings*.

 == Changelog ==

 = 1.0.8 - 09/07/2015 =

+* Admin page moved to *Appearance > Theme Text Strings*.

 = 1.0.7 - 12/17/14 =